learn-co-curriculum/dsc-more-on-missing-data/README.md

 ## When to Drop Rows

 Dropping rows is an appropriate choice if there are very few missing values to start with.
-After all, we do not wish to throw away troves of data if we have it, so cases in which there are larger occurences of missing values, dropping all occurences is typically inadvisable.
+After all, we do not wish to throw away troves of data if we have it, so cases in which there are larger occurrences of missing values, dropping all occurrences is typically inadvisable.

 ## When to Drop Columns